craigsapp/midifile/README.md

 ``` bash
 make programs
 ```
-This will compile all example programs in the src-programs directory.
+This will compile all example programs in the tools directory.
 Compiled example programs will be stored in the `bin` directory.
 To compile both the library and the example programs all in one step, type:
 ``` bash